kHarshit/kHarshit.github.io/_posts/2017-07-28-moneyball:-how-linear-regression-changed-baseball.md

 date: 2017-07-28
 categories: [Data Science, Machine Learning, R]
 excerpt: "How Oakland A's used linear regression in R to identify undervalued players and compete despite limited budget."
+mathjax: true
 ---

-> It's unbelievable how much you don't know about the game you've been playing all your life.
-> &mdash; <cite>Mickey Mantle</cite>
+> It's unbelievable how much you don't know about the game you've been playing all your life. &mdash; <cite>Mickey Mantle</cite>

 *Moneyball* tells the story of Oakland A's in 2002<sup id="a1">[1](#myfootnote1)</sup>.
 It was one of the poorest teams in baseball.
 Billy Beane became its General Manager in 1997.
 The team's performance started to improve.
 But, in the beginning of 2002, Oakland A's lost three key players.
 Could they continue improving?

 Billy Beane, with his colleague Paul DePodesta, followed an analytical, <abbr title="the statistical analysis of baseball">sabermetric</abbr> approach to assembling a competitive baseball team, despite Oakland's disadvantaged revenue situation.
 Their analysis suggested that some skills were undervalued and some skills were overvalued.
 If they could detect the undervalued skills, they could find players at a bargain.

+## The Problem

 They analyzed that a team needs to win atleast 95 games to make to the playoffs.
 Based on this, the A's calculated that they must score 135 more runs than they allow during the regular season to expect to win 95 games.
 We can verify this using *linear regression*.
 I'm going to use R. The dataset<sup id="a2">[2](#myfootnote2)</sup> <em title="click to download">[baseball.csv](/assets/baseball.csv)</em> consists of 15 variables, whose description is given in [codebook](/assets/moneyball_codebook.pdf).